Inglan/search-redirect/README.md

 ## Why does our school even enforce bing
 Google thinks our IP is being used for abuse.
 The school *could* have contacted Google about it, but they didn't.
 This means we get constant Captchas when using Google.

+## Another thing
+You can redirect any search engine that uses `/search?q=` for their search queries by changing the filter.